chunhuili/cpvalidate/README.md

 #### Custom Messages for Validator

-With this way, anytime you make validation using `make` or `validate` it will set your custom messages for it.
+With this way, anytime you make Cpvalidate using `make` or `validate` it will set your custom messages for it.
 It is useful for localization.

 To do this, you can set custom messages as first argument constructor like this: